ZiyuHe404/ZiyuHe404.github.io/_pages/about.md

 ---

 Driven by a passion for physics, I aim to explore exotic many-body phenomena.
-With a strong foundation in both theoretical physics, and a keen ability to communicate and collaborate, I am eager to delve deeper into the this exciting area.
+With a strong foundation in theoretical physics, and a keen ability to communicate and collaborate, I am eager to delve deeper into the this exciting area.

 Research Interests
 ======